|

 CURRENCY:

+atmosphere.
 A light weight water proof jacket is advised.
-Good walking boots

-also contain thistles / stinging nettles which can irritate the
+thistles / stinging nettles which can irritate the skin of

-skin of the hands and arms when brushed against.
-We suggest long
+the hands and arms when brushed against.
+We suggest long sleeve

-sleeve shirts and either a pair of light gardening gloves or a
+shirts and either a pair of light gardening gloves or a pair

-pair of socks pulled up over the hands and arms will suffice.
+of socks pulled up over the hands and arms will suffice.
+Your

-dirty in your case.
-A small back pack is ideal for cameras, water
+getting dirty in your case.
+A small back pack is ideal for

 HEALTH: